afwbkbc/glsmac/README.md

 ### Linux

-Target platform is GNU/Linux with GCC compiler, it should also be possible to build it with MinGW (if you're on Windows).
+Target platform is GNU/Linux with GCC compiler, it's also possible to build it with Visual Studio + Clang or MinGW on Windows.
 Other compilers/platforms weren't tested but you can try.

 You will need following libraries (-dev versions): FreeType2, SDL2, SDL_image, GL, GLU, GLEW